-Gonzalo Martinez de Vedia is the program manager for the Buffett-McCain Institute Initiative to Combat Modern Slavery, a comprehensive program to counter human trafficking in the agricultural sector in Texas.
+Gonzalo Martinez de Vedia is the Program Manager for the Buffett-McCain Institute Initiative to Combat Modern Slavery, a comprehensive program to counter labor trafficking in the agricultural sector in Texas.

-He has also served as a human rights commissioner for the County of Ulster, New York, and policy co-chair for Freedom Network USA.
-He has informed rights-related coverage for NPR Weekend Edition, This American Life, and the New York Times, among many other national and local media outlets.
+Martinez has also served as a Human Rights Commissioner for the County of Ulster, New York, and Policy Co-chair for Freedom Network USA.
+He has informed rights-related coverage for NPR Weekend Edition, This American Life, and the New York Times, among many other outlets.

 Martinez was born in Buenos Aires, Argentina.
-He holds a bachelor’s degree in Government from Cornell University, where he was the founding president of the Immigrant Farmworker Initiative.
-His latest publication — Labor Trafficking: The Garcia Case and Beyond — went to print in 2017 with the Lawyers and Judges Publishing Company in Phoenix.
+He holds a bachelor’s degree cum laude from Cornell University and a master’s in Criminal Justice from Arizona State University.
+His latest publication — Labor Trafficking: The Garcia Case and Beyond — is in print with the Lawyers and Judges Publishing Company in Phoenix.